Wednesday, March 23, 2016

 Three Seasons In Yellowstone National Park - The Fall

-Yellowstone is an active super-volcanic park and boasts a grand display of vivid geothermal features, perhaps the only one of it's kind in the world.
-As noted in the park website, its a home to more than 10,000 features of which more than 300 are geysers.
-With all its spectacular flora, fauna and natural wonders, this park has been given a deserving place in the list of UNESCO world heritage sites.
+Yellowstone is an active super-volcanic park and boasts a grand display of vivid geothermal features, perhaps the only one of its kind in the world.
+As noted on the park website, it's home to more than 10,000 features of which more than 300 are geysers.
+With all its spectacular flora, fauna, and natural wonders, this park has been given a deserving place in the list of UNESCO World Heritage sites.

-Geysers: Geysers are hot springs with constrictions in the passage of ground water rising to the surface.
+Geysers: Geysers are Hot Springs with constrictions in the passage of groundwater rising to the surface.
 The constrictions, usually near the surface, prevent the water from circulating freely.
-The hot water fails to cool and high pressure steam is formed below the surface which eventually explodes out in the form of a geyser.
+The hot water fails to cool and high-pressure steam is formed below the surface which eventually explodes outwards in the form of a geyser.
 Water is expelled faster than it can enter the geyser's plumbing system, and the heat and pressure gradually decrease.
 The eruption stops when the water reservoir depletes or when the system cools down.

 Fumaroles in the Mud Volcano basin

-Fumaroles: A fumaroles or steam vents, occur in openings like cracks and fissures in volcanic regions when superheated water (with temperatures as high as 280°F (138°C) vaporizes before reaching the surface due to drop in pressure or due to short supply of water in the underground reservoir.
-Steam and other gases (often toxic) emerge from the vent, with hissing or whistling sounds like it happens through a pressure cooker.
+Fumaroles: Fumaroles or steam vents, occur in openings like cracks and fissures in volcanic regions when superheated water (with temperatures as high as 280 F (138 C) vaporizes before reaching the surface due to a drop in pressure or due to the short supply of water in the underground reservoir.
+Steam and other gases often toxic emerge from the vent, with hissing and whistling sounds similar to a pressure cooker.

-Mudpots: Mudpots are acidic hotsprings or fumaroles.
-Microorganisms convert hydrogen sulfide, rising from the depths of the earth into sulfuric acid, which breaks down the surrounding rocks into clay thus forming a muddy acidic bubbling pot.
+Mudpots: Mudpots are acidic hot springs or fumaroles.
+Microorganisms convert hydrogen sulfide, rising from the depths of the earth into sulphuric acid, which breaks down surrounding rocks into clay thus forming a muddy acidic bubbling pot.

-Travertine terraces: Travertine terraces are formed from limestone or calcium carbonate deposits from hot springs.
+Travertine Terraces: Travertine Terraces are staggered terrace-like formations, formed from limestone or calcium carbonate deposited by the water flowing from the hot springs.

-Microbial mats and thermophiles: Microorganisms called thermophiles (heat lovers) or extremophiles (lovers of extremity), inhabit the volcanic regions.
+Microbial Mats and Thermophiles: Microorganisms called thermophiles (heat lovers) or extremophiles (lovers of extremity), inhabit the volcanic regions.
 These microorganisms when clustered together in millions form microbial mats.
 These microbial mats contribute to the colors of the geothermal features.
-An article explaining this phenomena.
+An article explaining this phenomenon.

-Must make a mention, the flight landing in Jackson hole is one of the most spectacular I have ever seen.
-Its a big regret that I was too mesmerized to click a photo or take a video :(
+Must mention, the flight landing in Jackson Hole is one of the most spectacular I have ever seen.
+It's a big regret that I was too mesmerized to click a photo or take a video :(

 Flight take off at Jackson Hole airport

-We stayed in Jackson hole for a day and I thoroughly enjoyed its picturesque locale.
+We stayed in Jackson Hole for a day and I thoroughly enjoyed its picturesque locale.
 The hole part of the name is quite apt.
-The town, indeed, seems to be located in a hole between the mountains.
-It is a small, cosy, laid back, peaceful town with a lively downtown and lots of fun stuff.
+The town, indeed is located in a hole between the mountains.
+It is a small, cozy, laid-back, peaceful town with a lively downtown and lots of fun stuff.

 Jackson Dam